Are politics discouraging you?

 There is a lot of political tension in our country right now, and this can feel overwhelming, discouraging, and frightening.
 I feel this way sometimes.

-At times like this, it is helpful for me to remember this: It is never “Us against Them”.
+At times like this, it is helpful for me to remember that it is never “Us against Them”.
 It’s all of us against dehumanization, oppression, and injustice.

 One: View people as people–not primarily as Democrats or Republicans or Independents.